ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 precision timings to double.
 The timings came from Julia 1.10.2 running on an Apple M2 Pro with 8 performance cores.

+I am constantly playing with ```hlu!.jl``` and these timings will almost certainly be different if you try to duplicate them.

 ## Half Precision is Subtle

 Half precision is also difficult to use properly.
 The low precision can